-A motor vehicle after hitting the market if identified defective, it may be recalled by the manufacturer itself.
+A motor vehicle, after hitting the market, if identified as defective, may be recalled by the manufacturer itself.
 In some instances, consumer complaints may lead to an investigation by the NHTSA.
 If found to have a manufacturing defect or defective design, the vehicle may be recalled from the market.

 We should be mindful that the safety ratings received by a car manufacturer from the National Highway Transportation Safety Administration (NHTSA) and other agencies are not the end of the line.
 These ratings need not reflect how safe your vehicle would help you during a crash.

 Most of the safety regulations continue to lag behind what auto manufacturers could offer in terms of safety technology and functionality.
 Recalls of defective vehicles are never a solution to the accidents caused by them.
 In fact, most of the vehicle recalls are the outcomes of accident complaints from users.